aykutyaman/react-modal-dumb/README.md

 ```
 $ npm run dev
 ```
-Now edit lib files and examples/index.jsx.
-After that run examples/index.html in order to see the results.
+Open http://localhost:8080/webpack-dev-server/bundle in order to see the results.
+Now edit lib files or examples/index.jsx to develop your awesome component.